Annual Meeting 2026

 The theme of the heritage symposium is 'Bridging Borders in Heritage Protection: towards best practice for prevention of archaeological crime’.
 The scientific coordinators are Pilar Fatás (Director, Museo de Altamira) and Marta Arcos and Cristina Lafuente (Ministry of Culture of Spain).

 The concept note and call for papers can be downloaded using the button below.
-Please note that the call for papers has now closed, and we will be in touch with those people who submitted abstracts soon.
+Please note that the call for papers has now closed, and the final programme will be issued soon.

 Key information